formalco/terraform-provider-formal/docs/resources/connector_hostname.md

 ### Optional

-- `termination_protection` (Boolean) If set to true, this connector cannot be deleted.
+- `termination_protection` (Boolean) If set to true, this connector hostname cannot be deleted.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only